This post may contain affiliate links. Please see my disclosure policy for details.

 Although that was over 125 years ago, the view hasn’t changed an inch and the Dracula legacy still lives on.
 So, you can follow in Bram’s footsteps to discover the scenes from the tale for yourself.

-Here are 13 things you must do if you love Dracula in Whitby!
+Here are 13 things you must-do if you love Dracula in Whitby!

 Whitby, pronounced ‘Wit-bee’, is located in the North of England on the Yorkshire coast.
 It has two dramatic East and West coastal cliffs which are split by the River Esk.

-It’s encompassed by the North York Moors National Park and can be accessed along the North Yorkshire and Cleveland Heritage Coastal road.
+It’s encompassed by the North York Moors National Park and can be accessed along with the North Yorkshire and Cleveland Heritage Coastal road.

 How to reach Whitby in Yorkshire